Dee68/milestone_project3/README.md

 ## USER EXPERIENCE UX
 ### USER STORIES
 As a developer, I want to create:
-* a model of an ATM that will ease clients from the hassle of creating a bank account in addition to its normal functions of depositing and withdrawing money.
+* A model of an ATM that will ease clients from the hassle of creating a bank account.
+* In addition to deposit and withdraw operation, enable the user to create an account.
 As a general user, I want to:
 1. Easily navigate through the application
 2. Be able to understand the purpose of the application
 3. See the correctness of the validation of my input values

-During this phase of the project design tests were carried out to try out visuals and initial features before establishing the final project repository.
+During the design, tests were carried out to try out visuals and initial features before establishing the final project repository.
 ## SCOPE
 The project scope follows the minimal viable features approach for the initial project.
-However the scope is such that interactive features to enhance the user experience will be added in future.
+However the scope is such that interactive features to enhance the user experience will be added in the future.
 For the implementation of the ATM banking system I have planned the following features:
-- Data from spreadsheet that contains users account and transactions to be displayed to user in tables.
+- Data from spreadsheet that contains the user's account and transactions to be displayed to the user in tables.
-- Account creation starts from the begining of the program, if user has no account.
+- Account creation starts from the beginning of the program if the user has no account.
-- User account will be validated, if correct an option screen will be displayed to user otherwise user will be refered back to create an accoount.
+- User account will be validated, if correct an option screen will be displayed to the user otherwise user will be referred back to create an account.
 - The deposit option enables the user to add money to his/her account on passing the validation of the input data.
-The value of the amount, status and date time are inserted to the transaction spreadsheet table.
+The value of the amount, status, and date time is inserted into the transaction spreadsheet table.
-- The withdraw option like the deposit option enables user to remove money from his/her account if the amount input is valid.
-The amount requested by user, status and date time are inserted to the transactions spreadsheet table.
+- The withdraw option like the deposit option enables the user to remove money from his/her account if the amount input is valid.
+The amount requested by the user, status, and date time are inserted into the transactions spreadsheet table.
 - The program displays warnings in all stages if input values are not given in the correct format.
-- On demand a transaction table is displayed to the account holder if any, showing all his/her transactions with date time, amount and status with reasons if status is failure.
+- On-demand, a transaction table is displayed to the account holder if any, showing all his/her transactions with date time, amount, and status with reasons if the status is a failure.

 ## STRUCTURE
-The user experience design is clear and simple with features positioned conventionally.
-Navigation starts from the welcome message and intuitively exits the user if he/she wishes so.
+The user experience design is explicit, with features positioned conventionally.
+Navigation starts from the welcome message and intuitively exits the user if he wishes to.

 ### FLOWCHART
 The Flowchart for my program was created using [LucidChart](https://www.lucidchart.com/pages/landing?utm_source=google&utm_medium=cpc&utm_campaign=_chart_en_tier1_mixed_search_brand_exact_&km_CPC_CampaignId=1490375427&km_CPC_AdGroupID=55688909257&km_CPC_Keyword=lucidchart&km_CPC_MatchType=e&km_CPC_ExtensionID=&km_CPC_Network=g&km_CPC_AdPosition=&km_CPC_Creative=442433236001&km_CPC_TargetID=aud-809923745462:kwd-33511936169&km_CPC_Country=20483&km_CPC_Device=c&km_CPC_placement=&km_CPC_target=&gclid=CjwKCAiA2rOeBhAsEiwA2Pl7Q5KsmhzrrvhWJy2CYebbpJzHxt99Tj-XuCHr2wL0hH5yf4c1nGYkMhoCLYgQAvD_BwE) and it visually represents how the system works.